ewondare/restaurant_db/README.md

 - Error handling mechanisms are implemented to catch and display errors, ensuring a smooth user experience.
 - Transactional integrity is maintained during data updates to ensure that changes are applied atomically and consistently.

-Thanks for your interest in our project!
+Thanks for your interest in our project, don't forget to start our repository if you found it helpful :)